Periods and harmonic analysis on spherical varieties: Asymptotics

-To reformulate: If we take a double coset $K_2 g K_1$ with $g \in G^+$, its image under $o_i$ consists of a single $K_1$-orbit.
+To reformulate, assuming without loss of generality that $K_1$ and $K_2$ are subgroups: If we take a double coset $K_2 g K_1$ with $g \in G^+$, its image under $o_i$ consists of a single $K_1$-orbit.
 Informally, the orbit map does not ``smear out'' a double coset too much.
 Although in some ways inelegant, this is a very useful tool for reducing questions about $X$ to questions about $G$.

 In particular, $o_i$ defines a map $K_2 \backslash K_2 G^+ K_1 / K_1 \rightarrow X/K_1$.
 In other words, if we enlarge $G^+$ to be left $K_2$-invariant and right $K_1$-invariant, the orbit map defines